-As you can see, our top bouldering shoe was the Scarpa Instinct VS, yet all of the featured shoes did well in our tests.
-In the following paragraphs, we’ll go into further detail on how we gave our ratings and will also describe the processing of shoes the best fit for you.
-Read on now!
+As you can see, our top bouldering shoe was the Scarpa Drago, yet all of the featured shoes did well in our tests.
+In the following paragraphs, we’ll go into further detail on how we gave our ratings and will also describe the process of finding shoes with the best fit for you.

 Essential Info